 The Advisory Committee

-The advisory committee is made up of other organizations that also have an interest and commitment to providing healthy, local options to schools.
+The advisory committee is made up of other organizations that also have an interest and commitment to providing healthy, local options to Manitobans.
 These organizations have been a great sounding board and have provided valuable feedback throughout the development of this project.
 The Advisory Committee includes:

 In 2014, MAHE initiated Local Veggie Day to celebrate Manitoba vegetables and kick off the annual fundraising campaign season.